oracle/terraform-provider-oci/website/docs/r/load_balancer_listener.html.markdown

 	Example: `example_path_route_set`
 * `port` - (Required) (Updatable) The communication port for the listener.
 Example: `80`
 * `protocol` - (Required) (Updatable) The protocol on which the listener accepts connection requests.
-To get a list of valid protocols, use the [ListProtocols](https://docs.cloud.oracle.com/iaas/api/#/en/loadbalancer/20170115/LoadBalancerProtocol/ListProtocols) operation.
+The supported protocols are HTTP, HTTP2, TCP, and GRPC.
+You can also use the [ListProtocols](https://docs.cloud.oracle.com/iaas/api/#/en/loadbalancer/20170115/LoadBalancerProtocol/ListProtocols) operation to get a list of valid protocols.
 Example: `HTTP`
 * `routing_policy_name` - (Optional) (Updatable) The name of the routing policy applied to this listener's traffic.
 Example: `example_routing_policy`
 * `rule_set_names` - (Optional) (Updatable) The names of the [rule sets](https://docs.cloud.oracle.com/iaas/api/#/en/loadbalancer/20170115/RuleSet/) to apply to the listener.
 Example: ["example_rule_set"]
 * `ssl_configuration` - (Optional) (Updatable) The load balancer's SSL handling configuration details.